-This policy applies to students who withdraw officially, unofficially or fail to return from a leave of absence or are dismissed from enrollment at the School.
-It is separate and distinct from the School refund policy.
-(Refer to institutional refund policy)
+This policy applies to students who withdraw officially, unofficially, fail to return from a leave of absence, or are dismissed from enrollment at the university.
+It is separate and distinct from the university refund policy (refer to Institutional Refund Policy).